 1. You don’t have to carry your stuff

 When we began looking at cycling as an option for our year long trip through Europe and North Africa, the first benefit that occurred to us was that we wouldn’t have to “carry” our stuff the whole time.
-This was a huge deal to us because we had four little kids at the time and it wasn’t just our stuff we’d be carrying, it was theirs too.
+This was a huge deal to us because we had four little kids at the time, and it wasn’t just our stuff we’d be carrying, it was theirs, too.
 Sure, pedaling a fully loaded bike up a hill is work, but gravity and inertia work with you most of the time.
 Every time we’d enjoy a long slow downhill glide, the man would shout back, “Gravity, Baby!
 So much better than a backpack!”

 Not only do you not have to carry your stuff when you’re in motion, you don’t have to carry your stuff while you’re touring either.
 Gear can be locked to bikes and bikes locked to trees and explorations made unencumbered.
 To anyone who’s carried a heavy backpack long distances, this is not a small benefit.
-There are almost always places to lock bikes outside of cultural centers and where there’s not, it’s a simple matter to pay a local kid to watch your junk.
+There are almost always places to lock bikes outside of cultural centers, and where there’s not, it’s a simple matter to pay a local kid to watch your junk.

 *Tip* You pay a small amount up front and promise a bigger payment when you get back and your stuff is all still there.

-Our favourite panniers are made by Ortlieb and are completely waterproof, but there is much debate in the cycling community about bags and adherents to one brand tend to be fiercely loyal.
+Our favorite panniers are made by Ortlieb and are completely waterproof, but there is much debate in the cycling community about bags and adherents to one brand tend to be fiercely loyal.
 Find the best match for you.
 The wires that lock the panniers to the bike are a plus for avoiding quick grab thefts, but any real thief will be carrying wire cutters and won’t be deterred.
 The real perk of the Ortlieb bags, for us, was the addition of a backpack attachment, allowing us to pull off a pannier, clip it onto the attachment and carry a day-sized pack away from the bikes.
 The bag with the computers & expensive techie stuff was always on our backs.

 Want to avoid petty theft while you’re away from the bike?
 Get the backpack attachment and carry the “good stuff” with you.
 Pack inside the panniers in a series of zip top bags and intersperse the things that matter inside socks and underwear.
 Keep the extra money in a secret pocket sewn into the dirty laundry bag.
-After four straight years of full time travel, the only thing we’ve ever had stolen were the mirrors off of our van in New Orleans over Mardi Gras.
+After five straight years of full time travel, the only thing we’ve ever had stolen were the mirrors off of our van in New Orleans over Mardi Gras.

 2. Lodging options expand

-In addition to hostels, budget hotels and couchsurfing, all of which are still open to you, there is the added option of warmshowers.org.
+In addition to hostels, budget hotels, and couchsurfing, all of which are still open to you, there is the added option of warmshowers.org.
 This site facilitates a home-stay network specifically for cyclists.
 We stayed a full seven days in London and a week and a half in Rome, two of the most expensive European cities, with all the kids, for free.
 That’s right.
 Zip.
 Nada.
 Do the math on two hotel rooms for that amount of time in those cities.
 Go ahead, I’ll give you a minute.
 For a budget hotel, under $100 USD a night we’d have been well over the $1000 USD mark.
 For each city.
 Not only did we save a ton of money, we made lifelong friends in the process, and there’s just no price tag that can be put on that.